ix5/sx-docs/content/docs/building.md

 ## Optimize the build
 A full build will take about two to three hours on a beefed-out recent system(Core i7 8th gen 4 cores, 16GB RAM, good SSD).
-That time can however be cut down to around an hour by utilizing `ccache` and parallelizing the build.
+That time can however be cut down for successive builds to around an hour by utilizing `ccache` and parallelizing the build.

 It is recommendable to use a ccache size of around 50-100GB, depending on whether you plan to build different ROMS or for multiple devices.